 The on-orbit duration of the X-37B will vary based upon mission requirements, but has the ability to perform missions lasting up to 270 days.

 The first vehicle, OTV-1, was launched April 22, 2010.
 The objectives of the first flight were to demonstrate that the X-37B is able to conduct long-duration operations, and to enable scientists to understand the long-term effects on system components, such as the structure and future payloads.
 The successful first flight included achieving orbit, de-orbiting, and safely landing at Vandenberg Air Force Base.
 The successful landing and recovery of OTV-1 occurred on Dec.
 3, 2010.
 The second vehicle, OTV-2, was successfully launched on March 5, 2011 and landed successfully and was recovered June 16, 2012 after a 469-day mission.
 OTV-1 was launched and began its second mission on Dec.
-11, 2012, which is still underway.
+11, 2012, and successfully landed on Oct.
+17, 2014 after 674 days on orbit.

 For more information, read the X-37B overview.